 Motivational Interviewing – This therapeutic method emphasizes building trust and rapport with the counselor and through use of interviewing in order to stimulate the desire and commitment to change and accomplish set goals.

 In addition to our regular therapy modalities, we also offer several non-traditional approaches to help you continue to make progress in your recovery.
 These options include:

 - Spiritual counseling

 Continuing Care – What Comes Next?

-At Acadiana we are committed to providing continuity of care and we understand how fearful you may be about your discharge and aftercare plans.
-Our trained staff is well aware of this dynamic in your treatment process and will add strategies well in advance to limit your anxiety as you move forward in your recovery by entering a different therapy setting.
+At Acadiana, we are committed to providing continuity of care and we understand how fearful you may be about your discharge and aftercare plans.
+The expert staff at our center is well aware of this dynamic in your treatment process and will add strategies well in advance to limit your anxiety as you move forward in your recovery by entering a different therapy setting.
 You will closely work with your treatment team to determine the most appropriate aftercare option to continue working through remaining issues, effects and difficulties related to your anxiety disorder.

 If you feel you still need a high level of services and structure our Partial Hospitalization Program (PHP) may provide for your needs.
 Our PHP provides daily services using individual, group, and family therapy.
 We also encourage individuals to participate in a self-help support group.
 Our Intensive Outpatient Program is a less rigorous outpatient alternative that meets in the evenings for a minimum of 10 hours throughout the week.
 Our IOP allows you to participate in a variety of process-based, skills, and psychoeducational groups, along with family and individual therapy.
 If you are transitioning to your community, we will work with local providers to find you a therapist and connect you with available community resources.